Linwood, Kansas: Beginnings

 In May 1860, a treaty was signed at Sarcoxieville, 3 mi northeast of Linwood, by Chief Sarcoxie of the Delaware and by the United States.
 After the treaty's signature, each member of the tribe was assigned a parcel of land, and the balance of the tribe's territories were sold to the predecessor of the Union Pacific Railroad.
 Meanwhile, the U.S. government established a trading post near Stranger Creek until the tribe was moved to the Indian Territory in 1867.
-Located beside the Union Pacific Railroad tracks, the store became the first school in the community.
+Located beside the Union Pacific Railroad tracks, the trading post became the first school in the community.